UKHO/docs/software-engineering-policies/InclusiveLanguage/InclusiveLanguagePolicy.md

 ### Default branch naming on Azure DevOps (new projects)

-An organisation-level setting will be shipping in S176 during October 2020.
-When we upgrade, this will be enabled and main will be set as the new default for new repositories created in Azure DevOps on premise.
+This will automatically be set to *main* in the Azure DevOps cloud service but will need to be changed manually on after creating a new repository.

 ## Application in existing projects